I am a documentary photographer with a focus on topics related to the cultures and sub-cultures of the world.

 Documentation and narration thus become instruments for the investigation of parallel worlds, with the intention of disrupting stereotypes and preconceptions, and in this way, giving dignity and trust to those who “society” relegates as different and secondary, repositioning continuously and in an evolutionary sense, also my role and place in the world.

 I was born in Bari (Italy) in 1981.
 After graduating in Fine Arts, I studied photography and journalism in Rome and London.
 I graduated with the MA in Photojournalism and Documentary Photography at London College of Communication.
 In February 2012 I obtained the institutional Italian Press Card, following a two-year practice as journalist and editor in chief for several online newspapers.
-I currently work as freelance photographer and journalist and I’m based in Rome.
+I currently work as freelance photographer and journalist and I’m based in London.